fredhutchio/git_github_intro/2GitHub.md

 	* additional resources for choosing a license, etc
 	* you have accepted licensing associated with software already (every time you use something!)
 * web hosting
-	* example of fredhutch.io webpage
+	* example: http://www.fredhutch.io, click "GitHub Project" in left menu to see code
 	* .io suffix
 	* gh-pages
-* demo git integration with RStudio

 ## Wrapping up

 * review today's objectives
-* preview next week: optional, but need additional tools if coming
+* preview next week: optional, but need additional tools if coming (see fredhutch.io website)
 * link to comment box